Morrantho/sprincli/readme.md

 ### Great, how do I use it?

-Include Sprincli.jar in your system path.
-Heres a Unix example:

-export sprincli=/path/to/Sprincli.jar
+On Unix systems, add a new variable to your etc/bash.bashrc

+Ex: sprincli="java -jar /home/yourProfile/Documents/sprincli/build/Sprincli.jar"

+Now you can access it directly in terminal with: $sprincli <commandhere>

 On windows, add a new system variable, including Sprincli.jar

 ### Now what?

-java -jar $yourPathVariable

-This will give you a list of commands.
-Once you run new, change directory to your new project and run more commands.
+Run $sprincli in your terminal for a list of commands.

+$sprincli new <projectName> will create a new spring boot application.
+This must be done before you can use any other commands.
+Then cd into the project and perform more commands.

+The run command doesnt work yet.
+Use <code>mvn spring-boot:run</code> at the root of your project for the time being.
+You'll need maven of course.